 Feeling

 The John Connelly and Nancy Blythe Abernethy House conveys a high quality of integrity of feeling of a nineteenth century farmhouse in Mecklenburg County.

 Association

 The John Connelly and Nancy Blythe Abernethy House has historic significance based on its association with the Abernethy family, who were prominent members of the Paw Creek and Long Creek township communities.
 The John Connelly and Nancy Blythe Abernethy House is also one of the few remaining mid-nineteenth century farmhouses in Paw Creek Township.
 Lastly, the John Connelly and Nancy Blythe Abernethy House is one of the few known extant homes which served as a post office in rural Mecklenburg County.
+The other few remaining nineteenth century vernacular I-houses in and around the historic communities of Paw Creek and Long Creek lack the high degree of significant associative history embodied within the Abernethy House.

 Maps